 - You must be a student in the Netherlands (not in the Carribean Netherlands).

 - Your study programme must be officially recognised in The Netherlands.

-- You have a residence permit type II, III, IV or V, or you come from an EEA country or Switzerland.
+- You have the Dutch nationality or a residence permit type II, III, IV or V. Or you come from an EU/EEA country or Switzerland.
 Do you have a residence permit type I?
-Then complete the nationality chart to check whether you can receive credit.
+Then use the eligibility assistant to find out if you qualify.

 - You are not ór no longer eligible to receive regular student finance or the tuition fee loan.

 - You are 30 years or older.
 Are you under 30?
 Then you are only entitled to the credit if 1 of the following situations applies:

 - You already have an HBO bachelor's degree, or a university master's degree, and you are following a 2nd study programme at HBO or university.

 - You are following a part-time study programme at HBO or university.